jagadeesh0731/WebAPI_CRUD_Asp.Net_MVC/README.md

 * **Get:** The request allows user to get all the employee details in the database.

-* **Put:** The request allows user to edit the already added employee details in the database.
+* **Put:** The request allows user to edit the existed employee details in the database.

-* **Delete:** The request allows user to delete the already added employee details in the database.
+* **Delete:** The request allows user to delete the existed employee details in the database.